nus-cs2103-AY2223S1/ip/docs/README.md

-# User Guide to us Duke
+# User Guide to use Duke

 ## What is Duke?